OfficeDev/office-scripts-docs/docs/resources/samples/write-large-dataset.md

 The `Range.setValues()` API puts data in a range.
 This API has limitations depending on various factors, such as data size and network settings.
 This means that if you attempt to write a massive amount of information to a workbook as a single operation, you'll need to write the data in smaller batches in order to reliably update a [large range](../../testing/platform-limits.md).

 The first part of the sample shows how to write a large dataset in Excel.
 The second part expands the example to be part of a Power Automate flow.
-This is necessary if your script takes longer to run that the [Power Automate action timeout](../../testing/platform-limits.md#power-automate).
+This is necessary if your script takes longer to run than the [Power Automate action timeout](../../testing/platform-limits.md#power-automate).

 For performance basics in Office Scripts, please read [Improve the performance of your Office Scripts](../../develop/web-client-performance.md).